African Clawed Frog Care Sheet

 How to decorate an African clawed frog aquarium

-A bare-bones enclosure makes for a bored frog, reducing its quality of life.
+An empty enclosure makes for a bored frog.
 African clawed frogs are surprisingly intelligent!
 Keep your pet entertained and engaged with its environment with the strategic use of décor items that encourage it to exercise natural behaviors.

 Décor options for African clawed frogs include: